Financial Aid Resource Center

 Credit Status

 Your financial aid award is based on full-time enrollment prior to the census date.
 After the census date, your award will be based on the term's fundable credits (courses beginning in 10, 31, 32, 77 & 78).
 You must be enrolled at least 1/2-time by the census date to receive all types of financial aid funds.
-If you are enrolled less than half-time, your Pell Grant eligibility may be affected.
+If you are enrolled less than full-time, your Pell Grant eligibility may be affected.

 There are some technical diploma programs that are not eligible for full financial aid.
 For more information, you may review those programs here.